 By implementing this new menu structure, businesses are effectively able to simplify and optimise the navigation process of their online space – ultimately resulting in increased levels of engagement and user experience.

-As you’ll see in our examples, most mega menus will accommodate space for engaging imagery, targeted CTA’s and promotions/offers, making them a much better option than a regular menu structure, especially for websites with a lot of content that require several category pages.
-We’ve put together a list of 5 sites that have used mega menu’s well.
+As you’ll see in our examples, most mega menus will accommodate space for engaging imagery, targeted CTA’s and promotions/offers, making them a much better option than a regular menu structure, especially for websites with a lot of content that requires several category pages.
+We’ve put together a list of 5 sites that have used mega menus well.
 Take a look and see what you think, maybe they’ll even inspire you to go mega…

-With their menu, Edinburgh zoo have displayed a good use of subtle background tints to create three standout sections.
+With their menu, Edinburgh zoo has displayed a good use of subtle background tints to create three standout sections.
 This is immediately appealing to the user and a prime example of providing a nice, simple user experience.

 The site is also well optimised in terms of responsiveness, especially the square logo; which always works well for mobile or tablet devices.

 When hovering over the dropdown menu, the rest of the surrounding site is flooded with a darker tint, which prevents distraction and focuses the user on the menu choices.